 - Vegetarian options

-- La Bobadilla is wrapped in 350 hectares of private farm land; all of which is yours to roam, be it on foot (hiking maps and picnics can be provided), or on mountain bikes (5-25km trails available).
+- La Bobadilla is wrapped in 350 hectares of private farm land; all of which is yours to roam, be it on foot (hiking maps and picnics can be provided), or by bicycle (5-25km trails available).
 A rich migratory bird life passes through, so bring your binoculars and a field guide

 - The beguiling cities of Cordoba and Granada are both about an hour’s drive and utterly unmissable - full of dazzling Moorish architecture and ancient culture

 - The hotel can arrange Helicopter tours, light aircraft jaunts and hot-air ballooning (as far as the Alhambra, if you want); they can also book tee times at Antequera's golf course (35km)

 - Tasting sessions (olive, olive oil, wine) and walking tours are available 5 days a week

 - The manicured lawns and gardens have a huge lagoon-style pool (1,500 sq.m.) (open May-September only).
 The area is sprinkled with palm trees, parasols and loungers; a higher terrace holds Balinese beds

 - There's an opulent spa complex with indoor heated swimming-pool, thermic loungers, sauna, Turkish steam bath, hydro-massage tubs, gym and solarium, massages and beauty treatments